 How to warm up baby wipes without a warmer

-If you aren’t sold on getting a wipe warmer, but you still want to try out what a warm wipe feels like then there are actually a few tricks you can use to try and recreate the experience.
+If you aren’t sold on getting a wipes warmer, but you still want to try out what a warm wipe feels like then there are actually a few tricks you can use to try and recreate the experience.

 Please, do NOT let the wipe get TOO hot if you are using any of the methods below.
 They could burn your baby!
 Remember that your skin is less sensitive to your baby’s so even if it feels okay to you it might still be too hot for her.
 Use the back of your hand or wrist to check the temperature, not your fingers.